open-sauced/docs/docs/features/repo-pages.md

 ### Contributor Dashboard

 The Contributor Dashboard offers a comprehensive view of all contributors, showcasing the frequency and size of each person’s contributions.
+It also includes each active contributors [OSCR](../welcome/glossary.md#oscr).

 Currently, only publicly available repositories on GitHub can be viewed through repository pages.